‘Dragon Ball Super’ Artist To Spill Jiren’s Shocking Secret

 https://twitter.com/YonkouProd/status/931094832881197056

 Jiren The Grey has been suspected to be the mortal warrior that’s stronger than a God of Destruction, but Dragon Ball Super has yet to confirm this.
-It has been teased that his power, levels the gods although it wasn’t stated if he exceeds them.
-What he does is meditation, which clears his mind that makes him more powerful in the battleground that no one can defeat – not even Goku.
+It has been teased that his power levels the gods’ although it wasn’t stated if he exceeds them.
+What he does is meditation, which clears his mind and makes him so powerful in the battleground that no one can defeat him — not even Goku.

 Some Dragon Ball Super fans suggest that meditation is the key to Jiren’s immeasurable power, which makes Goku vulnerable whenever they fight.
 The hero is used to fighting with deep emotions and has defeated his opponents because of his triggered feelings.
 As for Jiren, it’s exactly the opposite since the Pride Trooper fights without emotion, which is the result of his meditation.

 Nonetheless, most Dragon Ball Super fans are still eager to know why Jiren is untouchable and remains formidable to this date.
 The anime has yet to answer these questions, but everyone might have to wait a little longer.
-However, if Toyotarō’s message turns out to be true, then the manga version is something that fans shouldn’t miss.
+However, if Toyotaro’s message turns out to be true, then the manga version is something that fans shouldn’t miss.

 Dragon Ball Super airs on Saturdays at 7:15 p.m CST on Crunchyroll.